bpohoriletz/bpohoriletz.github.io/_posts/2022-01-19-rails-7-app-inside-docker-on-osx.md

 ...
 ````
 we will mount parent directory `app/` to the image as `/web` and set it
-as a default directory for work, `:cached` part is to speedup bind-mounted directories on macOS
+as a default directory for work, `:cached` part is added to improve the performance
+of bind-mounted directories on macOS

 ````sh
 ...
     command: sleep infinity
 ...
 ````
-this will keep the container running
+this will keep the container running indefinitely

 ````sh
 ...